 Box Office As a member of the box office staff, students who possess strong organizational skills sell performance tickets at school during lunch periods two weeks prior to the performances, as well as in the box office during the performances.
 Students interested in serving as a member of the box office staff should contact the director.

-FBLA started in the 1969 - 1970 school year and has continually possessed a strong tradition.
-The FBLA members are students, grades 9 - 12, who are interested in the varied and numerous aspects of business careers.
+Since starting in the 1969-1970 school year, FBLA has continually possessed a strong tradition.
+The FBLA members are students in grades 9 through 12 who are interested in the varied and numerous aspects of business careers.
 The frequency of meetings, which are held during designated study hall periods, varies depending on the event members are planning.
 Members must pay national FBLA dues, which are $15; and if participating, area and state competition fees.

 Fund Raising Activities

-Candy Cane Sales - The sale of candy canes is a fundraiser from which both the FBLA and the Mater Dei student body benefit.
+Candy Cane Sales: The sale of candy canes, a very popular project, is a fundraiser from which both the FBLA and the Mater Dei student body benefit.
 For two weeks in December, FBLA members receive orders, during the lunch periods, for candy canes, which are then delivered to the recipient the next week.
-This project is very popular!

 Professional Development Activities

-Official FBLA Conferences - FBLA members possess the opportunity to attend the Southwestern Area Leaderhip Conference, the Illinois State Leadership Conference and the National Leadership Conference.
-At these conferences, members both compete in business related competitions and learn business skills that will aid them in their future business careers.
+Official FBLA Conferences: FBLA members possess the opportunity to attend the Southwestern Area Leadership Conference, the Illinois State Leadership Conference, and the National Leadership Conference.
+At these conferences, members both compete in business-related competitions and learn business skills that will aid them in their future business careers.

-Field Trips - FBLA members possess the opportunity to attend field trips to businesses in the St. Louis area in order to provide members with the opportunity to learn the various aspects of successful businesses.
-Previously, members have visited AG Edwards, Anheuser Busch, Price Waterhouse Coopers, Build-A-Bear Workshop, The Maschhoffs, Inc., Southwest Airlines, and The Fox Theater.
+Field Trips: FBLA members possess the opportunity to attend field trips to businesses in the St. Louis area in order to provide members with the opportunity to learn the various aspects of successful businesses.
+Previously, members have visited Anheuser-Busch, Pricewaterhouse Coopers, Build-A-Bear Workshop, The Maschhoffs, Inc., Southwest Airlines, and The Fox Theater.

 The purpose of the bass fishing team is to utilize and to further develop the skills of students interested in competitive sport fishing.
 Additionally, students develop an awareness of the benefits of outdoor recreation and the importance of preserving our natural resources.